janettgarciiaa/nyc-311-analysis/README.md

-# NYC 311 Service Request Analysis
+# NYC 311 Service Request Analysis (Bronx, 2025)

 ## Overview
-This project analyzes NYC 311 service request data for the Bronx in 2025.
-The goal was to explore complaint patterns, resolution times, and unresolved cases using Python.
+This project analyzes NYC 311 service request data to uncover patterns in complaint types, resolution times, and unresolved cases.
+The focus is on Bronx data from 2025 to better understand how non-emergency issues are handled.

+## Key Insights
+- Certain complaint types appear significantly more frequently than others (e.g., noise-related issues)
+- Some categories take longer to resolve, indicating possible inefficiencies
+- A portion of requests remain unresolved, depending on complaint type
+- Complaint volume shows patterns over time

+## Why This Matters
+Understanding 311 data can help identify inefficiencies in city services and improve how public issues are handled.
+This type of analysis can support better decision-making and resource allocation.

 ## Tools Used
-- Python
+- Python (Pandas)
-- Pandas
+- Data Cleaning & Transformation
+- Exploratory Data Analysis (EDA)
-- Matplotlib
+- Data Visualization (Matplotlib)
-- Jupyter Notebook

-## Key Questions
-- Which complaint types appear most often?
-- Which complaints take the longest to resolve?
-- Which categories are more likely to remain unresolved?
-- Are there patterns in complaint volume over time?

 ## Dataset
-The full dataset was too large to upload to GitHub, so this repository includes a smaller sample file: `sample_data.csv`.

-The original data comes from NYC Open Data 311 Service Requests.
+The original dataset is from NYC Open Data (311 Service Requests).
+Due to size limitations, this repository includes a smaller sample dataset.

-## Project Files
+## Files
-- `Intro to DS_Project 1.ipynb` — main Jupyter Notebook
+- `Intro to DS_Project 1.ipynb` — main analysis notebook
-- `sample_data.csv` — smaller sample dataset used for GitHub upload
+- `sample_data.csv` — reduced dataset for GitHub
-- `Intro to DS_Project 1.pdf` — project report, if included
+- `Intro to DS_Project 1.pdf` — final report

+## How to Run
+1. Open the notebook in Jupyter
+2. Run all cells to reproduce the analysis

 ## Summary
-This project helped me practice real-world data cleaning, exploratory data analysis, and communicating insights from a large public dataset.
+This project demonstrates my ability to clean, analyze, and extract insights from real-world public data using Python.